privacy-tech-lab/gpc-privacy-choice/README.md

 <img width="919" alt="Screen Shot 2021-10-26 at 10 44 25 AM" src="https://user-images.githubusercontent.com/54873610/138905999-26886431-c397-44e8-9250-c7038ca52920.png">

+## Existing Issues For The Extension

+Due to lack of control on the styling of injected HTML, the banner UI may vary on certain sites.
+The team has tried its best to ensure the UI consistency.
+Based on our testing during the development phase, the UI consistency is only not well maintained on a small set of sites, and the functionalies of the banner are not affected.

 ## Future Directions

 The team is currently working on the upgrade from [Manifest V2 to Manifest V3](https://developer.chrome.com/docs/extensions/mv3/intro/).
 However, this process is restricted due to the face that service workers in [MV3 currently do not support Firebase Cloud Firestore](https://github.com/privacy-tech-lab/gpc-privacy-choice/issues/144).
 Moving into the future, we tentatively decide to switch into another database if the support for Cloud Firestore is still missing.